 - Submit two Camp Shalom reference forms

-*If you cannot make a consecutive, two-week commitment then you will be put on an AC wait-list.
+*If you cannot make a consecutive, two-week commitment then you will be put on a wait list.
 Once AC spots have been assigned, the Program Director will try to accommodate the applicants on the wait list.

 During your two weeks at camp you are considered a responsible volunteer/assistant to the Camp Shalom staff.
 Assistant Counselors help the weeks run smoothly and make camp a safe, lively, fun place to be.
 They help draw campers into the Christ-centered camp community and are role models for faithful Christian living.
 At the beginning of the week, Assistant Counselors will be assigned to assist a Counselor with his/her cabin and possible program responsibilities.
-Assistant Counselors also serve as support staff, washing dishes and doing any other duties as assigned, to keep the weeks running smoothly.
+Assistant Counselors also assist with support staff, washing dishes and doing other duties as assigned.

-You will be attending leadership development sessions throughout the two-week commitment, led by the A.C.
+You will attend leadership development sessions throughout the two-week commitment, led by the A.C.
 Director.
-During the second week you will be leading Sunday evening worship and putting your other leadership skills to work.
-You will have the weekend off in-between your two-week commitment.
+During the second week you will lead Sunday evening worship and put your other leadership skills to work.
+You will have the weekend off in between your two-week commitment.
 Although you are not a part of the full-time summer staff, you are an integral part of the weeks that you attend.